carsonip/apm-server/testing/benchmark/README.md

 ### Override the docker image tag

 It is possible to override the tag of the docker image that is run in the remote ESS deployment.
-You can specify any of the avilable tags (such as `8.3.0-SNAPSHOT` or a more specific tag `8.3.0-c655cda8-SNAPSHOT`).
+You can specify any of the available tags (such as `8.3.0-SNAPSHOT` or a more specific tag `8.3.0-c655cda8-SNAPSHOT`).
 Alternatively, you can run evaluate the output of `make docker-override-committed-version` in your shell, to have use the committed tags in the `docker-compose.yml` file: `eval $(make docker-override-committed-version)`.